MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/public-sector/plan-public-sector-functionality.md

 [!include [banner](../includes/banner.md)]

-This article suggests the first steps to setting up Public sector functionality in Microsoft Dynamics 365 for Finance and Operations.
+This article suggests the first steps to setting up Public sector functionality.

 What should I do first?
 -----------------------

-Before you begin to adjust the settings and input your data, you should consider which Finance and Operations modules you’ll need to set up for your Public sector organization.
-Public sector functionality is integrated with the following Finance and Operations modules and Microsoft products.
+Before you begin to adjust the settings and input your data, you should consider which modules you’ll need to set up for your Public sector organization.
+Public sector functionality is integrated with the following Dynamics 365 Finance modules and Microsoft products.

 ### Accounts payable